abdollah110/BoostedHTT/Limit/Protocol.md

-# Step to compute the limit/significance for boosted HTT analysis:
+# Steps to setup limit package

 Checkout a version of CMSSW